z3ntu/FairphoneUpdater/README.md

 <?xml version="1.0" encoding="utf-8"?>
 <updater>
   <releases> ---------> This element will have all the versions available.
     <aosp latest="2"> ---------> This element will have all the stock android versions available.
 The "latest" attribute will have the version number of the latest version.
+The version corresponding to the latest id must appear in the versions list below.
       <version number="1"> ---------> This element will have all the information about a version.
 The "number" attribute will have the version number.
         <name>Version Name</name> ---------> This element will have the version name.
         <build_number>Version Build Number</build_number> ---------> This element will have the version build number.